Realistic quantum fields with gauge and gravitational interaction emerge in the generic static structure: Presentations of smoothed discrete distribution can form wave functions

+Consider the linear space spanned by linear combinations of the functions~$B_q(Q)$ from a current basis in expansion\rf{psi_general}.
+Let these linear combinations, \be \Psi_i(Q)= \int\! dq~\psi_i(q)\,B_q(Q), \lb{Psi_i_def} \ee have arbitrary real or complex coefficients~$\psi_i(q)$.
+Correspondingly, $\Psi_i(Q)$~may be real or complex.
+The linear combinations\rf{Psi_i_def} of particular physical significance are those that will represent dynamically isolated Everett's branches of the global wave function of an emergent physical system.

-The norm is specified by a Hermitian product~$\langle1|2\rangle$ for the functions that represent any physical states $1$~and~$2$.
-One might think of $\nbrk{\int dq\,\rho_1(q)\,\rho_2(q)}$ as a ``natural'' candidate for the product of $\rho_1$ and~$\rho_2$; however, this assignment is unmotivated and, moreover, unacceptable.
-The quantity $\nbrk{\int\! dq\,\rho_1\rho_2}$ is different for various subjective choices of the arbitrary coordinates~$q$.
-Therefore, it cannot specify the objective\footnote{ Refs.\ct{Deutsch_probability_decisions99,Barnum_etal_99,Saunders_02,Wallace_02} suggested that the probability may, on the contrary, be subjective.
-We will nevertheless see below that there exists objective, description-independent probability for various macroscopic branches of quantum evolution in the emergent systems. } physical probability, unrelated to our description of the system.
-Since the Hermitian product of quantum mechanics has unequivocal physical meaning---it determines the probability of observing a particular branch of the wave function after a measurement---to understand the emergence of the physical Hermitian product, let us understand the emergence of the probability.
+A norm on a linear space is equivalent to a Hermitian product~$\langle1|2\rangle$ for any members $|1\rangle$ and~$|2\rangle$ of the linear space.
+One might suggest $\nbrk{\int dQ\,\Psi_1^*(Q)\,\Psi_2(Q)}$ as a ``natural'' candidate for the Hermitian product of the linear combinations\rf{Psi_i_def}.
+However, this is unmotivated and, moreover, unacceptable because the quantity $\nbrk{\int\! dQ\,\Psi_1^*\Psi_2}$ depends on the subjective choice of the arbitrary coordinates~$Q$.
+It thus cannot specify the objective physical probability, unrelated to our description of the system.
+Since the quantum-mechanical Hermitian product has unequivocal physical meaning---it determines the probability of observing a particular branch of the wave function after a measurement---to understand the emergence of the physical Hermitian product, let us understand the emergence of the probability.